JayBeeDe/ansible_collections/jaybeede/linux_server/README.md

 # linux_server

-linux_server collection provides a set of ready to use roles & modules to quicky deploy a Debian server: OS and application configuration.
+linux_server collection provides a set of ready to use roles & modules to quickly deploy a Debian server: OS and application configuration.

 ## Collection Content